PINPAL/ScriptableWidgets/README.md

-# scriptable
+# Scriptable
-A collection of widgets for the Scriptable iOS app.
+A collection of widgets for the [Scriptable iOS app](https://scriptable.app/).